DigitalNTT-Soul/RPO/README.md

 * Known bug: Pillar buttons do not un-highlight after being tapped or clicked.
 * Pillar Buttons should create and slide-down Sub-Buttons of similar design, but with different labels, and tied to various actions.
     * Sub-buttons are tied to dictionary entries where the key stores the label button and the value stores the actual function the button represents
+* Numerous stability improvements and bugfixes to netcode, especially:
+    * Make sure that if client and server are run from different machines, client receives full package file and does not prematurely cut connection, causing server to crash
+    * Make the server checks for file existence before attempting to open
+        * also make sure the client awaits and properly handles this confirmation instead of automatically diving into package reception mode.
+    * Handle the possibility of a failed connection between client and server